qmk/qmk_firmware/docs/feature_pointing_device.md

 }
 ```

-This allows you to toggle back and worth between scrolling and cursor movement by moving the mouse or trackball.
+This allows you to toggle between scrolling and cursor movement by pressing the DRAG_SCROLL key.